dtex/fidos/README.md

 **instuctions** - Instructions to be displayed at the top of the form (not field specific)

-**class** - A class or classes that will be appied to the form element
+**class** - A class or classes that should be appied to the form element

 **fields** - An object containing field objects for the form